Jump to navigation

 In addition, the Department recommends that provider agencies:

 In most situations, compliance with EVV requirements is the responsibility of the provider agency.
 The impact to most members will be minimal and no preparation is needed.
 However, if a member utilizes CDASS, preparation will be necessary.
-CDASS members/authorized representatives employ the attendant and as an employer will need to learn about EVV requirements and complete training.
-Additional details for CDASS members are forthcoming.
+CDASS members/authorized representatives employ the direct care worker, and as an employer will need to learn about EVV requirements and complete training offered by their selected Financial Management Services (FMS) vendor.
+Additional details for CDASS members will be communicated by FMS vendors.

 As a condition of the Provider Agreement, providers must comply with all state and federal ADA laws.
 The State EVV Solution is WCAG 2.0 certified.

 Yes.
 The implementation of EVV does not change the format or location of service delivery.
 Individuals will continue to receive services in accordance with their service plan and existing program rules.